 UWEC has allowed me to graduate summa cum laude at the age of 20 while engaging in countless value-adding extracurricular activities.
 I have competed in seven Case competitions, held board positions for two campus organizations, completed an internship, worked as a Student Building Manager, accepted a job before graduation, received a major professional certification and volunteered in the Eau Claire community.

-The operations and supply chain emphasis within the management program prepares students for success through a curriculum that includes a strong liberal education core and major-specific coursework in business, production and service operations management.
+The operations and supply chain management program prepares students for success through a curriculum that includes a strong liberal education core and major-specific coursework in business, production and service operations management.
 A required professional development program will also cover topics in career planning, professional image, interviewing, etiquette and networking.

-What classes do management - operations and supply chain management emphasis majors take?
+What classes do operations and supply chain management majors take?